Jan 23, 2026

 Some keyboards even offer voice translation features, where you can speak in one language and have it transcribed in another.
 The quality isn't always perfect, but it's useful for basic communication when you're traveling or talking with someone who speaks a different language.

 Let's be real for a sec—typing is super personal.
 When your keyboard's learning multiple languages and how you communicate, privacy becomes a big deal.
 Ever wondered what happens to all that data your keyboard collects?
+In 2026, we're fortunately seeing much better transparency and control than we had even a year ago.

 Most AI keyboards need to process what you type to provide their smart features.
 This raises important privacy questions, especially for multilingual users who might be sharing sensitive information in different languages.
+The good news?
+Privacy regulations like GDPR in Europe and similar laws globally have pushed keyboard developers to be way more upfront about data handling.
+You now have actual control, not just vague promises in lengthy terms of service.

 Here are the key privacy considerations to keep in mind: